 This church re-construction project at Our Lady of the Lake in 1960-1961 would put pressure on the nearby Maple Creek ravine in an unexpected way.

-In 1959 Prof. & Mrs. Steven D. Fuller built their dream house overlooking Wedgwood’s beautiful Maple Creek ravine, which is between NE 88th to 92nd Streets, 40th to 45th Avenues NE.
-Several of Prof. Fuller’s colleagues from the UW also lived at Maple Creek, and the ravine neighborhood was nicknamed Culture Gulch because of the many professors and artists in residence.
-(In 1962 in Prof. Fuller’s “Design and Materials” class at the UW, one of his students, Dale Chihuly, had his first experience with fused glass artwork.)
+In 1959 Prof. & Mrs. Steven D. Fuller had built their dream house overlooking Wedgwood’s beautiful Maple Creek ravine, which is between NE 88th to 92nd Streets, 40th to 45th Avenues NE.
+Several of Prof. Fuller’s colleagues from the University of Washington also lived at Maple Creek, and the ravine neighborhood was nicknamed Culture Gulch because of the many professors and artists in residence.
+(In 1962 in Prof. Fuller’s “Design and Materials” class at the University of Washington, one of his students, Dale Chihuly, had his first experience with fused glass artwork.)

 One quiet day at home in 1960, Mrs. Fuller’s ears heard an unaccustomed sound: a dump truck.
-Going outside to see what the commotion was, she saw that a truck carrying construction debris from OLL church had rumbled down NE 90th Street and was dumping its load into the Maple Creek ravine!
+Going outside to see what the commotion was, she saw that a truck, carrying construction debris from the demolished Our Lady of the Lake church, had rumbled down NE 90th Street and was dumping its load into the Maple Creek ravine!

 Mrs. Fuller quickly phoned some of her neighbors and soon several housewives came running, waving their aprons and shouting at the truck driver to stop.
 He did have a valid permit to dump his load, but the women joined hands and formed a human barricade along the ravine’s edge until the truck retreated.

 This brave stand, known in neighborhood lore as The Day of the Apron Ladies, marked the start of the Maple Creek Association of residents working for protection of the ravine.